 There’s no doubt about it: When employees are engaged at work, they are significantly happier and more motivated—and it shows in their performance.
 In recent years, employee engagement has become a hot topic for many organizations battling high turnover rates and new employee expectations.
 However, despite acknowledging engagement as a priority, many organizations still have little to no understanding of what employee engagement actually is, let alone how to improve it.

-So what exactly is employee engagement, other than a buzzword?
-While the definition is still somewhat ambiguous, employee engagement is essentially the level of commitment, loyalty, and passion that an employee feels toward his or her employer.
+Employee engagement is the level of commitment, loyalty, and passion that an employee feels toward his or her employer.
 When an employee’s personal goals are aligned with the company’s vision and goals, the employee is much more likely to be engaged in the workplace.

 Despite the obvious importance of employee engagement, many employees today are still disengaged at work.
 A recent Gallup poll revealed that only 33 percent of employees in the United States are engaged at work.
 What does this mean for employers with poor engagement?
 In this post, we attempt to answer that question by explaining why employee engagement is important and how to improve it at your organization.